json-schema-org/referencing/draft-handrews-jri.md

 Processing rules for context specifications MAY make it safe to have cyclic references by creating conditions under which a reference will or will not be followed.

-Cyclic references cannot safely be processed in a way that is both interoperable and context-independent.
-Seeing a specific reference while processing the target of that same reference MUST be considered an error by context-unaware implementations.
+Cyclic references cannot safely be removed and replaced with their targets in a way that is both interoperable and context-independent.
+Without a context-specific mechanism for terminating the cycle, any cycles detected during such a process MUST be considered an error.

 # IANA Considerations